• Search

 The English Evaluation Test (EET)

-The English Evaluation Test (EET) is a diagnostic test of academic English given before each semester at the request of the Office of Graduate Education.
+The English Evaluation Test (EET) is a diagnostic test of academic English given before each semester according to a policy set by the Committee on Graduate Programs.
 MIT’s English Language Studies Program (ELS) administers the EET.

 The EET is designed for international graduate students from non-English-language academic backgrounds.
 The EET consists of assessments of listening, speaking, reading, writing, and grammar.
 It identifies weaknesses in academic speaking and writing English that may interfere with course work, teaching, and research at MIT.